-- In 2019, there were 57 Medicare Advantage Plans available in Tennessee.
+- In 2023, there are 129 Medicare Advantage Plans available in Tennessee.

 Medicare Advantage Plans in Tennessee

 Compare ratings of some of Tennessee’s Medicare Advantage Plan providers:

 |Insurance company||Medicare rating||A.M.
 Best rating||BBB rating||J.D.
 Power ranking|

 |Blue Cross Blue Shield||4.5 stars||A||A+||Not rated|